moleculerjs/database/docs/README.md

 ### `columnType`: \<string\> _(Default: value of the `type` property)_
-With the `columnName` property, you can use a different field type in the database collection/table.
+With the `columnType` property you can use another field type in the database collection/table.
 It should be set in SQL databases because e.g. `number` is not a valid database field type.

 **Example**
 ```js